-During January 2019, MWAA conducted an audit of CRC's Survey activities on Package A.
+During March 2019, MWAA did not conduct any audits or surveillances of CRC for Package A.

 MWAA typically submits a rolling six-month Audit Schedule at each monthly update meeting.
-The most recent QA Audit Schedule for February 2019 through July 2019 for Package A is shown below.
+The most recent QA Audit Schedule for April 2019 through September 2019 for Package A is shown below.